Elly Griffiths Books in Order (Ruth Galloway, Stephens and Mephisto, Harbinder Kaur, Domenica De Rosa)

 Elly Griffiths is the pen name of Domenica de Rosa, born on 17 August 1963, in London, a British crime novelist.
 Before, she worked in a library, for a magazine, and then as a publicity assistant and Editorial Director for children’s books at HarperCollins.

-How to read Elly Griffiths’ Books Series in Order?
+How do you read Elly Griffiths’ Books Series in Order?

 What follows is a guide to all of the Elly Griffiths’ Books in Order, series after series.